jbcodeforce/ML-studies/docs/ml/generative-ai.md

 * Prompt engineering with few-shot inference.
 * Retrieval augmented generation (more complex).
 * Fine tune an existing foundation model.
-* Pre-train an existing foundation model: example is domain specific model, like the Bloomberg one.
+* Pre-train an existing foundation model: example is domain specific model, like the Bloomberg's one.
 * Build a foundation model from scratch.
-* Support human in the loop support to create high quality data sets.
+* Support human in the loop to create high quality data sets.

 ???- "Zero-shot inference"
     Zero-shot learning in NLP allows a pre-trained LLM to generate responses to tasks that it hasn’t been specifically trained for.
 In this technique, the model is provided with an input text and a prompt that describes the expected output from the model in natural language.